ng-alain/delon/docs/module.en-US.md

 We call it a shared module.
 It should not have `providers` because `ShareModule` will be imported in all business modules.
 Which will cause the service to be overwritten.

+NG-ZORRO, @delon/abc, @delon/chart, etc. have changed from all import to on-demand import since version 11.
+For this reason, NG-ALAIN has refined two files `shared-delon.module.ts` and `shared -zorro.module.ts` merges some modules frequently used throughout the project into a module called `SharedModule`, which is why it is necessary to import it in the business module for the first time.
+Although this method can reduce unnecessary import code, it will also cause compilation speed.
+Therefore, it is not recommended to put all components into `SharedModule`, and try to put the modules that need to be used more than three times before putting them here; Otherwise, you must import it yourself in the business module.

 ## 2) Recommendation

 ------------